AlexGuang/AlexGuang.github.io/_pages/about.md

   - /about.html
 ---

-Xiaoguang Li is a part-time software engineer of Annnew, engaging in software development, AI and robotics-related work.
+Xiaoguang Li is a part-time software engineer of XRobot Academy, engaging in software development, AI and robotics-related work.
 Prior to this role, he worked at Witron (Australia) as an operator and maintainer of logistics mechanical systems.
 Before joining Witron, he was a Software Engineer at QITPlus (Australia).

 He holds a Master’s degree in Information Technology and Systems from the University of Tasmania, Australia.
 Earlier, he earned a Master’s degree in Mechanical Engineering from Beijing Information Science and Technology University, China, and a Bachelor’s degree in Mechanical Engineering from Qingdao University of Science and Technology, China.